Adventurer, mom, educator, nurturer

 The next day, my son, Eli, walked into my hospital room.
 I could see all the fear, anger, and hopelessness on his face.
 It was like holding up a mirror, reflecting all that I felt.
 We had both been through so much the first time around.
 Later, while my friends gathered around me and offered words of encouragement, it felt like I wasn’t even in the same room as them.
 Instead, I was a prisoner on Planet Cancer, alone and unprepared.

-My oncologist told me about IBRANCE and suggested that, because I was HR+, HER2-, post-menopausal, and had not received prior treatment for metastatic breast cancer, pairing it with letrozole—an aromatase inhibitor—might be a good option for me.
+My oncologist told me about IBRANCE and suggested that, because I was HR+, HER2-, postmenopausal, and had not received prior treatment for metastatic breast cancer, pairing it with letrozole—an aromatase inhibitor—might be a good option for me.
 But because I had many side effects from treatment during my first run with breast cancer, I had some concerns.
 My doctor went over the common and potentially serious side effects with IBRANCE, including the possibility for low white blood cell counts and infections.
 He also told me I’d be monitored with regular lab work so that we could take the appropriate steps if I did experience side effects.
 I decided to move forward and started on IBRANCE along with letrozole.
+I am no longer taking IBRANCE with letrozole and am now receiving a different treatment.

 Closer As A Family